demonking15543/dashboard-app/README.md

 * django-crispy-forms

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally:

 ```
  First clone this project and  then do following tasks:-